iamrichardjones/acronymfinder/README.md

 2. Run gradle clean build
 3. Run gradle installDist
 3. installdist will create the distribution
-4. Find /build/install/*/bin
+4. Find /build/install/MnemonicRevisionHelper/bin
-5. Run the bat or shell file
+5. Run the bat or shell file (eg MnemonicRevisionHelper.bat

 ### TODO:
+* Improve text introduction on input
 * I18N it all
 * Add more Mnemonics